 Baldip is a dedicated and committed immigration and nationality specialist.
 His practice encompasses the full spectrum of immigration, asylum, EU and nationality law and remains counsel of first choice with professional and lay in these areas.
 He has over 10 years' experience in dealing with immigration cases.

 He offers expertise at the advisory and pre-and post-litigation stages to address the Immigration and procedural requirements in the following areas: -

-Baldip provides representation throughout the country and represents clients at all levels of Court including appearing on the advocates' panel in the Court of Justice of the European Union.
+Baldip provides representation throughout the country and represents clients at all levels up to and including Court of Appeal.
 Baldip acts as an immigration advisor to five Middle Eastern Embassies.
 He sees immigration issues as being at the forefront of human rights.

 Baldip accepts instructions to draft grounds of appeal and challenging decisions of the Secretary of State by way of Judicial Review with successful outcomes.
 Baldip enjoys the fast pace that immigration and public law work has to offer and is regularly instructed to make emergency injunctive applications to prevent removal via High Court applications including, out of hours applications when essential to prevent injustice.

 Baldip is committed to uploading the interests of his clients Human Rights and representing all irrespective of their financial standing and when needed he also offers pro-bono advice and representation on a case by case basis.

 Baldip undertakes Direct Access immigration work, from making applications to the Home Office / Entry Clearance Officer to preparing and representing clients in statutory appeals and Judicial Reviews.

 Baldip’s family law practice encompasses both public and private law.
 Baldip has established a busy practice with significant experience in his representation of Local Authorities, children, parents and extended family.